 For the distribution of our pharmaceutical-grade cannabis products in Germany, we have entered into an import and wholesale distribution agreement with a pharmaceutical distributor.
-The import of our products into the European Union is subject to our local distributor obtaining the applicable import licenses under EU-GMP standards, and is subject to changes in the Israeli laws regarding the export of Medical cannabis products from Israel.
+The import of our products into the European Union is subject to our local distributor obtaining the applicable import licenses under EU-GMP standards, and is subject to changes in the Israeli laws regarding the export of medical cannabis products from Israel.

 We have also entered into a joint venture agreement with a licensed EU-GMP pharmaceutical distributor that has a license to import cannabis into the United Kingdom for medicinal purposes.
 United Kingdom regulations currently allow importation of cannabis products for personal use only and place limits on the quantities of cannabis products that may be imported while restricting bulk shipments and the storage of inventory of cannabis products in the United Kingdom.
 We are currently working with the UK Partner to pursue strategies for importing sustainable amounts of our products into the United Kingdom.
 Further, we will continue to monitor the regulatory landscape for changes in the import-export laws.
 For clarification, as of this date, the joint venture is not commercially active and our products are yet to be sold in the United Kingdom market.
+The Company is working to obtain regulatory approvals to sell its products in this market and has not obtained the necessary approvals.